ActivitySim/activitysim/docs/dev-guide/components/initialize.md

 random seeds are set differently for each step and therefore the sampling of households depends on which step they are initially loaded in.

-The main interface to the initialize land use step is the :py:func:`~activitysim.abm.models.initialize.initialize_landuse` function.
-The main interface to the initialize household step is the :py:func:`~activitysim.abm.models.initialize.initialize_households` function.
-The main interface to the initialize tours step is the :py:func:`~activitysim.abm.models.initialize_tours.initialize_tours` function.
+The main interface to the initialize land use step is the [initialize_landuse](activitysim.abm.models.initialize.initialize_landuse) function.
+The main interface to the initialize household step is the [initialize_households](activitysim.abm.models.initialize.initialize_households) function.
+The main interface to the initialize tours step is the [initialize_tours](activitysim.abm.models.initialize_tours.initialize_tours) function.
 These functions are registered as Inject steps in the example Pipeline.